 One way to combat the frustration of lumbar disc pain is to understand both your condition and the treatment options available to you.
-The lumbar spine (lower back) contains five vertebrae, labeled L1-L5.
+The lumbar spine (lower back) contains five vertebrae, labeled L1 to L5.
 A disc exists between each of those vertebrae, and a disc also exists between L5 (the last lumbar vertebrae) and the fused sacrum below, S1.
-Lumbar discs that are deteriorating, bulging, breaking open, or thinning can push out into the spinal canal where major nerve roots are in the lower back.
+Lumbar discs that are deteriorating, bulging, breaking open or thinning can push out into the spinal canal where major nerve roots are in the lower back.

 You do have options when it comes to treating lumbar disc pain.
-If you’ve tried all the conservative treatments that your physician as recommended, consider contacting Laser Spine Institute (LSI) about our minimally invasive, endoscopic procedures that can remove errant disc material from the spinal column through a small incision.
-For more information Laser Spine Institute and our outpatient treatments for lumbar disc pain, contact us today.
+If you’ve tried all the conservative treatments that your physician has recommended, consider contacting Laser Spine Institute about our minimally invasive procedures that can remove errant disc material from the spinal column through a small incision.
+For more information about Laser Spine Institute and our outpatient treatments for lumbar disc pain, contact us today.
 Not only will we be happy to discuss your condition with you, but we’d also like to offer you a review of your MRI or CT scan, absolutely free of charge.